 - Subsurface Extraction uses are limited only to the planning area in which the potential well is located.
+To protect the nearby future residential development and school site, a recommended condition of approval on this case is to change the Subsurface Extraction use to require a Conditional Use Permit rather than be a use by right.
+This will allow the City to have a higher level of scrutinty on these types of uses, evaluating the location and mitigating any potential impacts, and is consistent with other PUDs in the Northern Range, such as Reunion and Third Creek.
 Although this well has been proposed to move to the east of E-470 into the Prime Sites East development, the location change is not final and therefore is still accounted for in this PUD. - Marijuana uses are limited to retail marijuana stores and medical marijuana centers, and are allowed by right in Commercial, Mixed-Use, and Office/Flex planning areas, subject to the location restrictions in the Land Development Code. - Senior Housing, specifically nursing homes and assisted living facilities, are permitted only with a Use-by-Permit in the Commercial, Mixed-Use, and Office/Flex planning areas, and with a Conditional Use Permit in Residential planning areas, which reflects the Planning Commission's desire for less active commercial uses to be somewhat limited.
-Uses-by-Permit and Conditional Use Permits allow for these types of uses to be evaluated in a public hearing to ensure the use is appropriate at a particular location. - Small-scale neighborhood-serving commercial uses such as convenience stores, coffee shops, boutique shops, and independent professional offices are allowed with a Conditional Use Permit to be embedded in Residential planning areas where adjacent to collector streets. - Accessory Dwelling Units (ADUs) are allowed by right in the single-family detached residential planning areas.
+Uses-by-Permit and Conditional Use Permits allow for these types of uses to be evaluated in a public hearing to ensure the use is appropriate at a particular location. - Small-scale neighborhood-serving commercial uses such as convenience stores, coffee shops, boutique shops, and independent professional offices are allowed with a Conditional Use Permit to be embedded in Residential planning areas where adjacent to collector streets.

+Accessory Dwelling Units (ADUs) are allowed by right in the single-family detached residential planning areas.
 ADUs are a way to address affordable housing, and intergenerational family living situations.
 Only 1 ADU is permitted per lot.